 Michael B. Jordan and Lori Harvey Split After Over a Year Together

+Michael B. Jordan and Lori Harvey Split After Over a Year Together: 'They're Both Heartbroken and Upset'

 Michael B. Jordan Packs on the PDA With Lori Harvey During Sweet…